-Aishwarya Rai Bachchan's Dramatic Act Gets MOCKED; A Famous Designer Says 'Halloween Is Next Year'
+Aishwarya Rai Bachchan's Dramatic Act Gets MOCKED; Famous Designer Says 'Halloween Is Next Year'

 @jillyanndesouzh: "Horrifying how did she think of agreeing to wear it in the first place."

-There's no denying that Aishwarya Rai Bachchan is one of the most beautiful faces of the world.
+There's no denying that Aishwarya Rai Bachchan is one of the most beautiful faces in the world.
 Sadly, when it comes to fashion, she still needs to work on herself.

 (Social media posts are unedited.)